 Many people prefer the compact, portable design of earbuds, but there are few things more frustrating than pulling a tangled mess out of your pockets when you're running out the door.
 Wireless Bluetooth earbuds solve this issue but can be expensive.
 Fortunately, you don't have to break the bank to get something decent.
 There are plenty of solid options under $50, even for those who care about sound quality or like having lots of customization options.

-We’ve tested 279 headphones so far and below are our recommendations for the best wireless earbuds under $50 to purchase in 2018.
-See also our recommendations for the best wireless earbuds and the best sounding wireless earbuds.
+We’ve tested over 275 earbuds and in-ear headphones, and below are our recommendations for the best wireless earbuds under $50.
+Also, check out our picks for the best wireless earbuds, the best earbuds under $50, and the best sounding wireless earbuds.

-Our recommendations above are what we think are currently the best Bluetooth earbuds under $50 to buy for most people in each price range.
-We factor in the price (a cheaper headphone wins over a pricier one if the difference isn't worth it), feedback from our visitors and availability (no headphones that are difficult to find or almost out of stock everywhere).
+Our recommendations above are what we think are currently the best Bluetooth earbuds under $50 for most people to buy.
+We factor in the price (cheaper headphones win over pricier ones if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).

-If you would like to choose for yourself, here is the list of all our reviews for wireless Bluetooth in-ear headphones and earbuds.
+If you would like to choose for yourself, here is the list of all our reviews for wireless earbuds under $50.
 Be careful not to get caught up in the details.
 There are no perfect headphones.
-Personal taste, preference and listening habits will matter more in your selection.
+Personal taste, preference, and listening habits will matter more in your selection.